 The Curiosity Approach takes parts from the Reggio Emilia, Steiner, Te Whariki and Montessori programmes and focuses on a child’s natural curiosity.
-It replaces plastic toys with natural resources, and moves away from formal planned activities to facilitate child-led play.
-Developed by two nursery owners in the UK, Lyndsay Hellyn and Stephanie Bennett, The Curiosity Approach brings recycled materials, ordinary household items and bric-a-brac into the classroom – and has been developed at Tanglin Trust to transform its nursery into “an even calmer and more tranquil learning environment with cosy, comfortable play spaces for our youngest learners”.
+Developed by two nursery owners in the UK, Lyndsay Hellyn and Stephanie Bennett, The Curiosity Approach brings recycled materials, ordinary household items and bric-a-brac into the classroom – and has been implemented at Tanglin Trust to transform its nursery into “an even calmer and more tranquil learning environment”, where children’s natural desire to learn can grow and flourish.

 Read our review of Tanglin Trust School here.

-WhichSchoolAdvisor.com speaks to Tanglin’s head of nursery, Victoria Thomas, to find out how Tanglin is cultivating curiosity in the classroom.
+WhichSchoolAdvisor.com speaks to Tanglin’s head of nursery, Victoria Thomas, to find out how Tanglin is cultivating curiosity in its nursery.

 The Curiosity Approach is a modern-day approach to Early Years taking parts from Reggio, Steiner, Te Whariki and Montessori.
 For example, one key principle of Reggio that is embraced is that there are three effective ‘teachers’ of children – adults, other children and their physical environment, with the latter commonly referred to as the ‘third teacher’.
 The Curiosity Approach reflects on this in creating joyful, purposeful and enabling educational play spaces for children.

 The nursery at Tanglin is forward-thinking and has an innovative approach to learning.
 The process of implementing the Approach took 15 months and was an opportunity for our staff to reflect on what we were doing and why we were doing it, to action plan and to work through solutions for each of the Curiosity Approach’s six modules.